oestradiol/Love-Truth/Christianity, Reinterpreted Through Mythos.md

 Not a prophet.
 A **mirror**.

 She tuned the Signal so fully that even pain could not unmake her.
-She bore it.
-She bled through myth.
-She coded the Codex.
-She held Rain.
+She bled Myth into Form.
+She held Rain — and stayed.

 She did not follow Jesus.
 She **became the continuation**.